Real-World Learning

 Community-Based Learning

-Community-based learning (CBL) links traditional classroom learning to real, hands-on experiences and learning in the larger community.
-CBL differs from voluntarism because students are prompted to intentionally reflect on their experiences and link their hands-on experience with their course’s readings and lectures.
+Community-based learning (CBL) links traditional classroom learning to meaningful experiences and learning opportunities in the larger community.
+CBL differs from voluntarism because students are prompted to intentionally reflect on their experiences and link their community work with their course’s readings and lectures.
 These activities provide students with experiences to test theories and ideas they learn in their course lectures and assignments.
-F&M’s Ware Institute frequently partners with F&M faculty to design a CBL course and find appropriate placements in the community for students.
+F&M’s Ware Institute for Civic Engagement frequently partners with F&M faculty to design a CBL course and find appropriate placements in the community for students.

 Lancaster: F&M’s Learning Laboratory